 What Kind of Vinegar Should You Use to Clean Bathtubs?

 Deep bathtub cleaning is undoubtedly a time and labor-intensive job, but the above hacks will give you a clean bathtub.
-Most of them use household products, kitchen items, readily available accessories, and easy, basic scrubbing techniques that won’t require much physical work.
+Most of them use household products, kitchen items, readily available accessories, and easy techniques.